KODEGAS/website/SEO_IMPLEMENTATION_SUMMARY.md

-# SEO Implementation Summary - KODEGAS Vision Website
+# SEO Implementation Summary - KODEGAS Website

 ## Overview
-Comprehensive SEO optimization has been implemented for the KODEGAS Vision website, transforming it from a basic portfolio site into a highly optimized, search-engine-friendly platform designed to attract clients seeking AI, ML, IoT, and software development services.
+Comprehensive SEO optimization has been implemented for the KODEGAS website, transforming it from a basic portfolio site into a highly optimized, search-engine-friendly platform designed to attract clients seeking AI, ML, IoT, and software development services.

 ## Key Implementations